2 people dead in Southern California fireworks explosion

 Officials didn’t immediately have information about where the cache in the explosion came from, or what was happening in the home where the blasts erupted.

-“We don’t know anything about the fireworks right now,” Ontario Fire Chief Ray Gayk said during an afternoon news conference.

 The two people who were killed appeared to be inside or around the home, Gayk said.
-Others nearby were able to escape.

 Emergency crews responded around midday following reports of multiple blasts.